Koteron/llm-chat/README.md

 ## Running the Project

-1. Pull a model with "docker model pull < name >" and set up env file
+1. Pull a model with `docker model pull < name >` and set up env file
-2. Build and start containers with "docker compose up"
+2. Build and start containers with `docker compose up`

 Exact commands depend on your local setup and are intentionally left configurable.